Cobra Commander: Spy Troops and Valor vs. Venom

 Cobra Commander appeared in the direct-to-video CGI animated movies G.I.
 Joe: Spy Troops and G.I.
 Joe: Valor vs. Venom, voiced by Michael Dobson.
+Much like his Sunbow counterpart, Cobra Commander has a squeaky, raspy voice and often has comical moments of snapping at his minions.

+He attempts to bolster Cobra's forces via androids and mutating civilians; though each attempt backfired due to his impatience and ignoring obvious flaws.
+By the second film, he is ditched by Cobra while lamenting his loss; allowing the Joes to detain him.

 G.I.
 Joe: Resolute

 In the miniseries, Cobra Commander is portrayed in a darker incarnation than the one in Sigma 6, revealing the attributes of cowardice and hysterics to have been only a mask for weeding out traitors and such among his organization, as well as to motivate his followers to think for themselves.
 He executes a plan to achieve world dominion through the High Frequency Active Auroral Research Program with a prototype particle beam weapon to hold the world hostage.
 He is portrayed as utterly ruthless, casually destroying all of Moscow just to demonstrate the beam's power to the United Nations and killing anyone in his organization who shows incompetence or threatens his command, such as Sebastian Bludd.
-Over the course of the story, the Commander becomes more unhinged as his scheme unravels and his underlings are killed/captured, choosing to strike cities randomly instead of waiting for the United Nations to respond to his demands.
+Over the course of the story, Cobra Commander becomes more unhinged as his scheme unravels and his underlings are killed/captured, choosing to strike cities randomly instead of waiting for the United Nations to respond to his demands.
 Ordering his troops to defend the Springfield base where he has hidden himself, Cobra Commander slaughters his control team for the particle superweapon and takes shelter in a bunker as Duke arrives to disable the weapon, now aimed at the U.S. capital.
-As he gloats about his victory, Duke recalibrates the weapon to fire at Springfield instead, and Cobra Commander desperately tries to escape the nigh-indestructible bunker that Duke had forced shut as Springfield is decimated.
-Despite this, Cobra Commander was found to be missing from said bunker when Duke made a return to the site.
+As he gloats about his victory, Duke recalibrates the weapon to fire at Springfield instead, and Cobra Commander desperately tries to escape the nigh-indestructible bunker that Duke had forced shut as Springfield is destroyed.
+Despite this, Cobra Commander was found to be missing from the bunker when Duke made a return to the site.
 Cobra Commander was voiced by Charlie Adler.